-Section by section separate your hair and using a lukewarm water rinse the deep conditioner out of your hair to ensure that you get out all of the onion.
-Cool to warm water is a necessity as this temperature will lock in the moisture you have obtained through using this follicle stimulating treatment.
+Section by section separates your hair and using lukewarm water rinse the deep conditioner out of your hair to ensure that you get out all of the onion.
+Cool to warm water is a necessity as this temperature will lock in the moisture you have obtained through using this follicle-stimulating treatment.
 If the water is too hot, you may find residue or flakes of the onion in your hair after you have completed your washing process.

 How Often Should You Use This Conditioner